YinhuaChen-cloud/NJU-OSlab/learn_examples/the_first_inst/README.md

-/lib64/rtfm.o is the loading software
+from readelf -a:

+Requesting program interpreter: /lib64/rtfm.o